Serramonte Ford Celebrates Its 50 Year Anniversary

 In the Beginning

 Serramonte Ford was founded by Frank Verducci, Sr., in 1971.
 The Verducci's lay the groundwork for a tradition of automotive excellence and a commitment to the community.
-Today, the business is owned by the Berkshire Hathaway Corporation, whose enterprise standards and business acumen fuel continued growth and success while maintaining its unique identity.
+Today our enterprise standards and business acumen fuel continued growth and success while maintaining its unique identity.
 Although ownership has changed over the years, the traditions and commitments remain, with Serramonte Ford being a staunch supporter of local schools, community groups, and other non-profit organizations.

 Building for the Future